katawful/GenericMenuFramework/docs/xml/index.rst

 				  the ``mouseover`` trait
 :xdefault: Undefined behavior that seems to deal with mouse/keyboard controls.
 This is a Boolean and
 		   integer value, and is generally set to true
 :xlist: Determines whether a tile is contains a list or contains an item for a list.
-See :ref:`List Generation <ListGeneration>`
+See :ref:`List Generation Functions <ListGeneration>`
 :xup: How the tile should respond to movement when it has the ``mouseover`` state
 :xdown: How the tile should respond to movement when it has the ``mouseover`` state
 :xleft: How the tile should respond to movement when it has the ``mouseover`` state